Getsug/maze/README.md

 The first row indicates the the total rows and colums respectively.<br>
 In the last row:

-    - column 0 an 1 indicate the starting point's row and colunm respectively
-    - column 2 and 3 indicate the end point's row and colunm respectively
+    -column 0 an 1 indicate the starting point's row and colunm respectively -column 2 and 3 indicate the end point's row and colunm respectively